rebelsky/sams-assorted-musings-reflections/curmudgeon-2021-05-19.md

 There was a lot of great news at the meeting.
 The President has lifted the cap on tenure-line positions [3].
 We're getting a 3% raise.
 As importantly, the staff are getting the same raise.
-So why did I want to make these remarks??
+So why did I want to remark,

 > Hmmm ... you've decided that we've all done a great job this year and are giving everyone the same raise [4], why not make that the